ryanhtanto/TicTacToe/README.md

 2. Access your MySQL database management tool (e.g., phpMyAdmin, MySQL command-line interface).

-3. Import the SQL file (tictactoe) into database.
+3. Import the SQL file (tictactoe.sql) into database.
 You can do this in one of the following ways:

    - **phpMyAdmin**:
      - Open phpMyAdmin in your web browser.